 • 3 tablespoons butter, melted

 1. CRUSH.
-Crush corn flakes in a plastic bag with a rolling pin or wine bottle.
+Crush the Corn Flakes in a plastic bag with a rolling pin or wine bottle.
 Place crushed cereal in a shallow dish or pan.
 Set aside.

-2. MIX.
-In medium mixing bowl, beat egg and milk slightly.
-Add flour, salt and pepper.
-Mix until smooth.
-Dip chicken in batter.
-Coat with cereal.
+3. DIP the chicken in batter.
+Coat with the cereal.
 Place in single layer, in shallow baking pan coated with cooking spray or foil lined.
-Drizzle with margarine.
+Drizzle with the melted butter.

-3. Bake at 350° F about 1 hour or until chicken is tender, no longer pink and juices run clear.
-For food safety, internal temperature of the chicken should reach at least 165ºF.
-Do not cover pan or turn chicken while baking.
+4. Bake at 350°F for about 1 hour or until chicken is tender, no longer pink, and the juices run clear.
+For food safety, the internal temperature of the chicken should reach at least 165°F. Do not cover the pan or turn chicken while baking.
 Serve hot.

 CORN FLAKES HISTORY